dyd-arize/ezira-emohekat/README.md

         - Then run `bash run.sh`
         - This will install required k8s addons/resources and `webapp` namespace
     - Since secret manager isn't in place, k8s secrets need to be created from .env files.
 Similar to [Run on Docker](#run-on-docker), you need to make .env file for each deployment either following the manifest .yaml or example.env
-    - Then run `bash deploy_all.sh`
+    - Run `bash deploy_all.sh`
-    - Then these pods should be running
+    - These pods should be running
     ```
     k -n webapp get pods
     NAME                       READY   STATUS    RESTARTS        AGE